Ankur071/StudentHub/README.md

 # Student-Management-System

-CRUD app using Java and Oracle JDBC.
+• Developed a comprehensive CRUD application using Java and Oracle database (OJDBC).

+• Managed student records including addition, deletion, and updating of records.